 CELTA Course Assignment 4: Lessons from the classroom

-Again from CELTA Wikispaces, this is PDF example of the assignment.
+- Again from Academia.edu, you can download a version of CELTA course assignment 4 by signing in for free.
 You can also click on the image below to view it.

 CELTA Course Assignments: Any more questions?!